alphaPrince0007/PHP-SEARCH/README.md

-# PHP-SEARCH
+# PHP-Search
-with this repo you can search anything in your database
+with this repo you can search anything in your database.